8 Summer Vacation Survival Tips: More Fun For Everyone – Including You

 YAY!
 Summer Vacation Mom

-You welcome summer vacation and are completely stress free as you and your kids just wing it every day, stumbling upon adventures and just brushing off the daily squabbles between siblings.
+You are completely stress free as you and your kids just wing it every day, stumbling upon adventures and just brushing off the daily squabbles between siblings.

 “Oh no!”
 Summer Vacation Mom